ExcellentWish/first_ci_project/README.md

 * As a site user, I want to be able to easily navigate through the site and find the information I am looking for.
 * As a site user, I want to be able to view the site on all my devices.
 * As a site user, I want to be satisfied with the information provided.
-* As a site user, I want to be able to find contact information and the location of last gig.
+* As a site user, I want to be able to find contact information.
 * As a site user, I want to be able to find social media links easily.

 ### Strategy